Get insider access

 Maneuverability

 This vacuum has good maneuverability.
 Used in its stick configuration, it feels a little heavy in your hand, but its relatively sleek design and smoothly rotating floorhead make it easy to pivot around obstructions.
-However, the top of the handle is a bit bulky, so you need to crouch down to clean under low furniture like couches and coffee tables.
+However, the top of the handle with the tool attachment points is a bit bulky, so you need to crouch down to clean under low furniture like couches and coffee tables.
 The handheld configuration makes it very easy to clean furniture.
 However, unlike the Miele Triflex HX1, it has no automatic brushroll shutoff feature, so it can easily get stuck on hazards like rug tassels.
 Thankfully, you won't have any issues on a thicker rug or around cables.

 7.5